Do Go On - 207 - The Golden State Killer

 Probably mine.

-I'll give you a bit of a leading.
+I'll give you a bit of a lead-in.

 I think I'm good.